 Unlike most first person shooters, Painkiller takes bunnyhopping to the next level as it pretty much doubles your movement speed.
 This means that as long as you are moving, you are nigh untouchable.
 Of course you will still have a lot of enemies to contend with and you will still get hurt… a lot but bunnyhopping effectively will minimize the pain you receive allowing you to deal more pain in return.
 This leads to some crazy looking gameplay which is a feast to the eyes and is without a doubt the most satisfying experience you will ever have in a first person shooter.

 The game starts off quite simple as you are pitted against only melee enemies who are harmless from a safe distance, however they will pose a threat to you if they get close.
 The levels will slowly become less open and more closed in forcing you to manage your movement more diligently.
-This means lots and lots of bunnyhopping, using your increased level of agility to avoid their lethal attacks, get behind them and introduce them to your makeshift barrel blaster.
+As such, movement is the key to success in Painkiller, as you’ll be using your increased level of agility to avoid the enemy’s lethal attacks, get behind them and introduce them to your makeshift barrel blaster.

-However things begin to get tougher fast.
-Eventually enemies will begin to fire projectiles at you.
+Each level has its own unique set of enemies, presenting new challenges for the player to overcome.
+As such, it’s not long before enemies start hurling projectiles at you.
 This is where things begin to get tricky.
-Enemy projectiles can be avoided however it is not as simple as just weaving through dozens of melee enemies gunning them down one by one.
-This time you will need to fight fire with fire and bring out the trusty stakegun taking them out from afar before they get another chance to gun you down.
+Most enemy projectiles can be avoided by stepping/hopping out of the way, though some enemies use automatic weapons which can be pretty difficult to avoid.
+This time you will need to fight fire with fire and bring out the trusty stakegun taking them out from afar before they get a chance to gun you down.
 Best of all, after you’ve stuck their corpse to the wall, you can pull out your trusty painkiller and launch it at them repeatedly in order to mug them of their demonic riches in the form of jewels which come flying out of their ass each time you pull the trigger.

 As you can see, the arsenal of weaponry available to you is far from the conventional military apparatus.
 You are granted weapons worthy to only the most fearless of genocidal psychopaths, each with their own unique function which allows you to take those pesky demons by surprise.
 The Painkiller is a weapon which you can always rely on.
 At first glance it is almost identical to Link’s iconic Clawshot from the Zelda series but then… wait, hang on a minute, Painkiller came out in 2004, Legend Of Zelda: Twilight Princess came out in 2006 so technically the Painkiller came first so suck it Nintendo and suck it hard.